apnadkarni/blt/doc/palette.rst

     numbers.

   *h* *s* *v*
-    Each color is a triplet of 3 numbers, representing the hue, satuation, and value components for the color.
+    Each color is a triplet of 3 numbers, representing the hue, saturation, and value components for the color.

 OPERATIONS